Is Well Water Safe to Drink?

 Protects from bacteria, viruses, cysts, and other contaminants commonly found in well water.
 Lasts for 5 years or 500,000 gallons.

 You may also wish to use a water softener or conditioner to address hard water that is sometimes an issue with private wells.
 This is helpful for internal pipes and plumbing, and for reducing those spots on dishes and shower walls but can be wasteful and bad for the environment.
-People who have heart or circulatory health concerns should consult a physician about drinking water with excess sodium or consider a Salt-Free Water Conditioner instead of a water softener.
+Aquasana offers both options depending on your preference.
+We offer a water softener in a 40,000 and 60,000 capacity to suit homes of any size, and our softeners are IAPMO certified to NSF/ANSI Standard 44 for the reduction of hardness.
+If you prefer a conditioner so you don't have to deal with salt replacements, our Salt-Free Water Conditioner offers exceptional performance and a capacity of 1,000,000 gallons or up to 10 years.

 2. Distill your well water